Why Is My Discharge Black? 9 Causes of Black Discharge

 Black discharge and period blood FAQ

-Can stress cause black or brown discharge?
+Can stress cause black discharge?

 Winding down